 - See Laurel Fellowship Criteria for additional information.

-- As with Mount Holyoke need-based financial aid, Laurel Fellowships are intended to cover the difference between a student’s own resources and the cost of her program, up to the amount of aid that she would have received for study on campus; therefore, award amounts vary according to students’ need.
+- As with Mount Holyoke need-based financial aid, Laurel Fellowships are intended to cover the difference between a student’s own resources and the cost of their program, up to the amount of aid that they would have received for study on campus; therefore, award amounts vary according to students’ need.

 - For students who receive only need-based aid at MHC, their family contribution for study abroad will be the same as if they were here.
 Students who currently receive merit-based funding alone or in combination with need-based aid may find that the calculated family contribution for study abroad is more than the amount the student's family has been paying each semester while at Mount Holyoke.
 Please consult with Student Financial Services for additional information.
 All students approved for Laurel will be expected to carry the appropriate loans and outside grants that travel.